Mutation Invariance of Khovanov Homology

-This picture shows (by displaying an explicit homotopy) that the two endomorphisms p0 and q0 of the complex of a single crossing, obtained by a horizontal composition with a dotted curtain either on the upper left or on the lower right are homotopic.
-This can be iterated to "drag" dots across crossings and thus, as the connectivity of strands in S is as in Figure 1, the "dot" in any one "red" morphism in can be pulled around the outside so as to turn it into the other "red" morphism.
+This picture shows (by displaying an explicit homotopy) that the two endomorphisms and of the complex of a single crossing, obtained by a horizontal composition with a dotted curtain either on the upper left or on the lower right are homotopic.
+This can be iterated to "drag" dots across crossings and thus, as the connectivity of strands in is as in Figure 1, the "dot" in any one "red" morphism in can be pulled around the outside so as to turn it into the other "red" morphism.

 (Notice: this is where the given connectivity for the outside is used, and it is at this point that our almost proof fails entirely for links).

 (To be precise, the "outside" image shows that .
 But there is an even number of crossings on the outside strand that our dot needs to travel, so overall, signs work out right).

 In summary, and are the homologies (or just the homotopy classes) of two double complexes that share a vertical differential but may have different horizontal differentials, and , and those two horizontal differentials are homotopic relative to the vertical differential using a homotopy .

 Note that and here are not quite the same as and of the previous section - and were just single "red" parts of the 's and 's here, and dots were just being "transported" across a single crossing. and may differ by having many red parts, and the dots on these red parts may need transportation across many crossings.
 So is a (possibly) complex assembly of many versions of "installed" at (possibly) many locations on the outside tangle and within (possibly) many entries in the double complex.

 One would hope that with such a close relationship between the complexes for and it should be easy to prove that the two homologies are equal.